Honors classes in sciences and mathematics

-Highly motivated undergraduate students interested in sciences or mathematics are encouraged to enroll in our honors classes.
+Highly motivated undergraduate students interested in sciences or mathematics are encouraged to enroll in College of Arts and Sciences honors classes.
 Taught by some of Washington State University’s best faculty, these specially designed courses offer enriched content, small class size, and team projects.

-Designed for students with a strong high school math and science background, Chemistry 115 and 116 offer more open-ended and challenging lab experiments, access to special equipment not available in larger classes, and the use of computers to collect and process data.
+Designed for students with a strong high school math and science background, this course offers more open-ended and challenging lab experiments, access to special equipment not available in larger classes, and the use of computers to collect and process data.
 Students planning to major in chemistry, or to take at least two semesters of chemistry for another major, should consider these classes.

 The level of difficulty corresponds to standard courses and the same topics are covered, however, increased attention is given to conceptual development, methods of reasoning and problem solving, historical examples, contemporary applications, and the role of computers and technology.
 Good mathematics performance and a semester of calculus is required before enrollment.